 The value of various assets you own can have an effect on your eligibility for a pension.

-Refer to the assets test limits to view the current maximum value your assets can have before they affect your pension.
+Refer to the assets test limits to view the current maximum value of assets you can have before it affects your pension.

 Asset Hardship provisions